rapid7/ruby_smb/README.md

  1. [[MS-SMB]](https://msdn.microsoft.com/en-us/library/cc246231.aspx)
  1. [[MS-SMB2]](http://msdn.microsoft.com/en-us/library/cc246482.aspx)

-This library currently include both a Client level, and Packet level support.
-A user can aprse and manipulate raw SMB packets, or simply use the simple client to perform SMB operations.
+This library currently include both a client level, and packet level support.
+A user can parse and manipulate raw SMB packets, or use the simple client to perform SMB operations.

-See the Wiki for more information on this porject's long-term goals, style guide, and developer tips.
+See the Wiki for more information on this project's long-term goals, style guide, and developer tips.

 ## Installation